devp12345/devs-images-backend-challenge/README.md

 ## Scope

-The inspiration for this was an online image store, where customers can purchase images/wallpapers from me and select friends
+The inspiration for this was an online image store, where customers can purchase images/wallpapers from me and select people (admins)

 The goal of this image repository is to:
 - Allow admins to upload images to a reliable service ([AWS S3](https://aws.amazon.com/s3/))